Aritra5077/Multi-Ticker-Volatility-Prediction/README.md

-This project predicts stock volatility across multiple tickers using multiple Machine Learning and Deep Learning models with ticker embeddings.
-It leverages historical features, sequence modeling and time-safe splits to capture temporal and asset-specific patterns.
-Models are evaluated with MAE, RMSE and R² for robust financial forecasting.
+# Multi-Ticker Volatility Prediction
+This project focuses on forecasting financial volatility across multiple tickers by combining traditional machine learning models with advanced deep learning architectures.
+The goal is to leverage both structured market data and unstructured sentiment signals to improve predictive performance in a multi-ticker time series setting.